 Never, ever, ever use an anti-static wrist strap while working on an old-fashioned CRT monitor, even if it is unplugged.
 CRT monitors operate on very high voltages -- sometimes as high as 40,000 volts -- and their capacitors can hold these voltages for a very long time even when the monitors are unplugged.
 I should add that this also goes for old-fashioned CRT televisions.

 To put things very simply: If you happen to touch a CRT monitor's charged flyback transformer or its anode while you are grounded to the monitor's chassis by a wrist strap, even if the monitor is unplugged, you probably will die.
 No joke.
 I'm very serious about this.
 So don't do it.

 Even when CRT monitors were the norm, professional computer technicians rarely worked on them; and you shouldn't, either.
-Call your neighborhood TV repair shop instead.
-Most TV repair shops are happy to repair computer monitors.
-They're also more likely to have any needed parts on hand.
+They sent them to TV repair shops.